-While issuer-relevant ESG factors are already include in the issuer long-term rating based on the analysis of the non-financial factors environmental, social and governance of banks with regard to its sustainability, for covered bond ratings we mainly take into account relevant aspects of the covered bond programs, the underlying legal framework and cover pool-specific ESG factors.
+While issuer-relevant ESG factors are already included in the issuer long-term rating based on the analysis of the non-financial factors such as environmental, social and governance of banks with regard to its sustainability, for covered bond ratings we mainly take into account relevant aspects of the covered bond programs, the underlying legal framework and cover pool-specific ESG factors.
 Considering this, CRA assesses governance factors in particular as significant for the assessment of covered bond ratings.

 On the subject of ESG (environment, social and governance), Creditreform Rating AG has published the basic document "The Impact of ESG Factors on Credit Ratings".
-This document and the rating methodology related to the issuer-relevant ESG factors can be freely accessed on our web page (www.creditreform-rating.de).
+This document and the rating methodology related to the issuer-relevant ESG factors are readily available on our website. (www.creditreform-rating.de).

-5 Monitoring and Surveillance
+5 Monitoring and surveillance reports